Check out the list of frequently asked questions below.

 GloBird Energy don’t have a towering city office with overpaid executives, we use the latest technology and the power of cloud computing to run a leaner, less labour intensive back office and pass these savings onto our customers.
 To get our best rates make sure you pay on time and maximise your discount.

-There are many energy retailers out there, each charging different rates and charges.
+There are many energy retailers out there, each with different rates and charges.
 The deregulation of the energy market means increased competition, and that’s a good thing for those who take the time to shop around.
-It’s common for people to be paying 30% more for their electricity by choosing the wrong retailer.
+It’s common for people to be paying 30% more for their energy by choosing the wrong retailer.
 You have the power!
 You can choose the energy provider that suits you best.

 We guarantee to keep your discount for at least a year from when you join us, and that we won’t just change the price unless the networks prices or wholesale prices force us to.
 For your peace of mind, we don’t have a lock in contract, so if for any reason you are not satisfied with the price or service we deliver you can switch to another retailer without any penalty or fee.